 - Wear surgical masks and see a doctor immediately if you are showing signs of symptoms.

 - Avoid touching virus hotspots, such as lift buttons, door handles, etc, in public places with bare hands if possible.
 Use surgical gloves or wash your hands after contact.

 - Avoid sharing of food and drinks.

 Contact-less Authentication to Improve Hygiene and Reduce Virus Spread

-We see much similarities in the Wuhan Coronavirus as with the SARS epidemic of 2003.
+We see much similarities in the COVID-19 as with the SARS epidemic of 2003.
 As a technology company that had been through SARS, we recognize the dangers and seeks to improve workplace and public hygiene through contact-less authentication.
 Since SARS, we have questioned and challenged ourselves on better hygiene authentication methodologies.
 In 2009, Intercorp developed and implemented contact-less facial recognition and made away with contact-based technologies.

 With a 99.99% accuracy rate, and the capability to work in low light or even total darkness conditions, facial recognition is an ideal technology to control door access, mark time and attendance in crowded workplaces, and public identification and security.
 Through swift, touch-less authentication, virus hotspots can be reduced and eliminated, resulting in better workplace and public hygiene.